discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 <Tab title="162 Agony Resistance">
 Check the [gear optimizer](https://old.discretize.eu) for more gear variants!

 The goal of this build is to reach 100% critical chance when the boss is under the effects of <Condition name="Slow"/> to do this you will require to have either <Skill name="Banner of Discipline"/> or <Trait name="Spotter"/>.
-If you'd rather not rely on having those you need 200 AR to reach 100% with just <Boon name="Fury"/> and <Trait name="Danger Time"/>, assuming slow.
+If you'd rather not rely on having those you need 200 AR to reach 100% with just <Boon name="Fury"/> and <Trait name="Danger Time"/>, assuming <Condition name="Slow"/>.
 <Grid>
 <GridItem sm="4">
 <Armor weight="Light" helmAffix="Berserker" helmRune="Scholar" shouldersAffix="Berserker" shouldersRune="Scholar" coatAffix="Berserker" coatRune="Scholar" glovesAffix="Berserker" glovesRune="Scholar" leggingsAffix="Berserker" leggingsRune="Scholar" bootsAffix="Berserker" bootsRune="Scholar" helmInfusionId="49432" shouldersInfusionId="49432" coatInfusionId="49432" glovesInfusionId="49432" leggingsInfusionId="49432" bootsInfusionId="49432"/>